ret2basic/ret2basic.github.io/_posts/2024-08-10-gnark-for-circom-coders.md

 I will try to map terminologies in one-to-one correspondence and introduce some gnark features that Circom does not have.

+> Before learning gnark, make sure you work through [A tour of Go](https://go.dev/tour/) at least once.

 # Circom vs. gnark

 ## Circom